Barbara Plett Usher

-Barbara Plett Usher is a Canadian-born UK journalist with experience in the Middle East and the UN.
+Barbara Plett Usher (born 1967) is a Canadian-born UK journalist with experience in the Middle East and the UN.
 She has worked for the BBC in Jerusalem, Islamabad and the United Nations.

-Since 2021 she has been the BBC's State Department Correspondent, based in Washington, D.C., USA.
+From 2021 she has been the BBC's State Department correspondent, based in Washington, D.C., USA.
+Since 2024 she has been the BBC's Africa Editor, based in Nairobi, Kenya.

-Education
+Early life and education

+Plett Usher was born in Manitoba, Canada, in 1967.

-Plett Usher graduated from Carleton University in Ottawa, Ontario, Canada, in 1991 with a bachelor's degree in journalism.
+She graduated from Carleton University in Ottawa, Ontario, Canada, in 1991 with a bachelor's degree in journalism.